-A general x-ray (radiograph) is a noninvasive medical test that helps physicians diagnose and treat medical conditions.
-Imaging with x-rays involves exposing a part of the body to a small dose of ionizing radiation to produce pictures of the inside of the body.
+A general X-ray (radiograph) is a non-invasive medical test that helps physicians diagnose and treat medical conditions.
+Imaging with X-rays involves exposing a part of the body to a small dose of ionising radiation to produce pictures of the inside of the body.
 X-rays are the oldest and most frequently used form of medical imaging.
 Source: RadiologyInfo

 Please click here for the location of your nearest branch.

-Women should always inform their physician and x-ray radiographer if there is any possibility that they are pregnant.
-Many imaging tests are not performed during pregnancy so as not to expose the fetus to radiation.
-If an x-ray is necessary, precautions will be taken to minimize radiation exposure to the baby.
+Women should always inform their physician and X-ray radiographer if there is any possibility that they are pregnant.
+Many imaging tests are not performed during pregnancy to not expose the fetus to radiation.
+If an X-ray is necessary, precautions will be taken to minimise radiation exposure to the baby.